House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (Toronto Star)

-To really understand how dangerous e-scooters can be, you need to compare them against other forms of public transportation.
+To understand how dangerous e-scooters can be, you need to compare them against other forms of public transportation.
 And with an injury rate that’s more than 600 times as high, it’s clear that e-scooters are the more dangerous choice.

 Risk Factors